This section is a guide to staying independent, getting connected, saving energy, and planning for the future. We hope that you’ll find it useful.

 The problem can be exacerbated by people being reluctant to ask for help.
 Furthermore, while getting involved with a new activity can give you a fresh sense of purpose, it is still easy to feel tentative about taking that first step and meeting new people.

 Get passionate about a new activity

 One way to overcome your feelings of trepidation is to become involved with a cause you feel passionate about!
 What was it that inspired you to become a vegetarian or vegan?
 Are you willing to use the strength of your beliefs to help support those charities that promote these diets?
 For example, could you be a school speaker, a fundraiser or a regular letter writer to local newspapers?
-There are many roles out there and all of the charities listed below would be delighted to hear from you.

 It’s good to talk!